Frequently asked questions

 When does the TA/RA Conference take place?

 The TA/RA Conference takes place every September.
-For the dates of this year’s conference please visit the TA/RA Conference main page.
+For the dates of this year’s conference please visit the TA/RA Conference Homepage.

 Where does the TA/RA Conference take place?

 The TA/RA Conference takes place in buildings on central campus.
-The ITA Program sessions on Monday afternoon are in Savery 260.
-Tuesday morning conference check-in/registration and the opening plenary are in Kane Hall.
+The ITA Program sessions are on Friday afternoon (9/16/16) in Mary Gates Hall and in Johnson Hall.
+On Monday morning (9/19/16) conference check-in/registration and the opening plenary are in Kane Hall, and the workshops all day Monday and Tuesday are in buildings on or near the Quad.

 How do I find out the location of the workshops I have registered for?

-When you arrive at the conference, you will receive a conference packet with a schedule indicating the rooms for the workshops that you have selected.
-You can pick up your packet with your schedule in Kane Hall lobby on Tuesday morning until 10:45.
-After that and all day Wednesday, you can pick up your packet and schedule at the Center for Teaching and Learning, Gerberding 100.
-TAs participating in the International TA Program workshops on Monday afternoon can get their packets at Savery 260.
+At check-in, you will receive a conference packet with a schedule indicating the rooms for the workshops that you have selected.
+You can pick up your packet in Kane Hall Room 225 on Monday (9/19/16) between 8:15 and 10:45.
+After that and all day Tuesday (9/20/16), you can pick up your packet and schedule at the Center for Teaching and Learning, Gerberding Hall Room 100.
+TAs participating in the International TA Program workshops on Friday afternoon can get their packets in Mary Gates Hall Commons (11:30-1:15) and in Johnson Hall Lobby (1:15-4:00).

 Who should attend the TA/RA Conference?